musiczu/musiczublog/docs/services/Gitea/installation.md

    git
 ```

+!!! warning
-> !!
-This user create for gitea service only if you want to create some user to use inside this server you shoud considered create a new user !!
+    This user create for gitea service only if you want to create some user
+    to use inside this server you shoud considered create a new user

 ### Config mount volume at the start of installation on proxmox

-for me
+for me <br>
-→ root boot drive 8gb  mounted at /
+→ root boot drive 8gb  mounted at `/`

-→ mp0 mount drive at /var/lib/gitea
+→ **mp0** mount drive at `/var/lib/gitea`

 ![Alt text](./img/CT_example1.png "a title")